 GLI Funding Opportunities

-The GLI offers several different funding opportunities to support students in a wide range of endeavors, from leading on campus through programming to pursuing professional development and training opportunities beyond Vanderbilt.
+The GLI offers several different funding opportunities to support students in a wide range of endeavors, from funds to support dissertation research to pursuing professional development and training opportunities beyond Vanderbilt.
 We encourage graduate students to become familiar with the different funding available on campus and to apply for a wide range of funding during their tenure at Vanderbilt.

 Graduate School Conference Travel Grant